Jack Nicholson's Daughter Grew Up To Be Gorgeous

 Jack Nicholson's daughter started dipping her toes into directing in 2013

-Lorraine Nicholson has confirmed she's interested in venturing into directing and creating her own projects.
-In 2013, she made her directorial debut with "The Instant Message," a "15-minute coming-of-age drama" that filmed in Reading, Pennsylvania.
+In 2013, Lorraine Nicholson made her directorial debut with "The Instant Message," a "15-minute coming-of-age drama" that filmed in Reading, Pennsylvania.
 The short movie followed Rosie, a high school student dealing with feeling left out by her peers and preyed upon by her mother's boyfriend — and Lorraine's brother Ray played the part of the creepy boyfriend.
 Ray told Reading Eagle, "It's kind of a story about premature sexuality and young exposure to a lot of things like the Internet."

 It was one of the first films Lorraine directed, and she told Reading Eagle that she would be entering it into national contests and film festivals.
 After "The Instant Message," Lorraine also started directing music videos for artists including Tommy Trash (via The Fader) and Metric (via Rolling Stone).